caananay/stream2project/README.md

  - HTML: is used to build the webpages
  - Flask: is a microframework for Python and is used in this project as a development server and debugger

+CREDITS:

 A third party code was used for the data table pagination (culled from https://github.com/dc-js/dc.js/blob/master/web/examples/table-pagination.html) with a few minor changes made to the variable names.
+Dataset used sourced from <a href="http://dx.doi.org/10.7289/V5TD9V7K">doi:10.7289/V5TD9V7K</a>

+TESTING:

+The application was tested manually on the following internet browsers Chrome, IE and Firefox using inspect to debug any errors on the code.
+The application was also tested on the following mobile devices ipad and an andriod mobile phone for responsiveness.

+DEPLOYMENT:

 The project was deployed using Heroku.

 NOTE:

-when importing the earthquakes data from the csv file, use the mongodb shell command below to change Total_deaths to a number variable, otherwise the dashboard won't load any data when run
+when importing the earthquakes data from the results.csv file, use the mongodb shell command below to change Total_deaths to a number variable, otherwise the dashboard won't load any data when run

 db.project2.find({TOTAL_DEATHS : {$exists : true}}).forEach( function(obj)
  { obj.TOTAL_DEATHS = new NumberInt( obj.TOTAL_DEATHS ); db.project2.save(obj); } );

+EXCLUSIONS FROM THE DATASET:

 * Haiti, Japan: Honshu, China: Sichuan were excluded from the charts because it threw the scale of the chart off-balance and made other countries with fewer casualties less visible on the bar chart.
 Haiti's earthquake resulted in over 300,000 deaths.